-Thus, this difference that constitutes the issues inherent to identity has a cultural and social relationship, since they are constituted from symbolic meaning, with constructions that must be understood and dated historically and geographically:
+Thus, this difference that constitutes the issues inherent to identity have a cultural and social relationship, since they are constituted from symbolic meaning, with constructions that must be understood and dated historically and geographically (Silva, 2000).
+"The idea that identities were fully unified and coherent and that they have now become totally displaced is a highly simplistic way of telling the story of the modern subject" (Hall, 2015, p.
+17).